OFS/opae-sdk/plugin/README.md

 # Plugin Architecture #
+The OPAE Plugin Architecture describes the interfaces and data structures involved in designing and building an OPAE application using plugins.
 An OPAE plugin is a software library that can be loaded dynamically at runtime and is either specific to a given platform or is a proxy for one or more remote endpoints.
 While it is not required that a plugin implements the complete OPAE